Last Updated on February 2, 2023

 This is why I require at least a high school GED or Diploma to train.
 If a candidate isn’t responsible / mature enough to obtain those, I won’t trust them with my customer data.

-Most companies will run both a drug screening and security background check on any candidates before hiring them for a entry-level locksmith position.
-I will not hire any candidate that has any criminal background or fails a drug screening for illegal substances.
+Most companies will run both a drug screening and security background check on any candidates before hiring them for an entry-level locksmith position, even when it’s not required by the state.
+I will not hire any candidate at our Mesa AZ Lock Shop headquarters that has any criminal background or fails a drug screening for illegal substances.